OWASP/owasp-mastg/Document/Testcases/0x00a_OMTG-DATAST_Android.md

 * BackupAgent
 * BackupAgentHelper

+2. Auto Backup
 When using the following attribute in the manifest file, auto backup is used instead of key/value backup:

 ```xml
 android:fullBackupOnly
 ```

+Auto backup includes almost all of the app's files and stores them in the Google Drive account of the user.

-If one of these mechanisms is used in the code it need to be identified
+If either key/value or auto backup is used it need to be identified:
 * what files are sent to the cloud (e.g. SharedPreferences),
 * if the files contain sensitive information,
 * if sensitive information is protected through encryption before sending it to the cloud.